smiley-maker/PixelMon/README.md

 ## Initial Results

-The figure below shows images generated from a sample from the VAE latent space after training for 150 epochs and with the configuration discussed above.
+The figure below shows images generated from a sample from the VAE latent space after training for 150 epochs on pixel art images and with the configuration discussed above.

 <img width="100%" src="assets/pixelartresults1.png" alt="Results after 150 epochs (VAE generated images)" />